Aurora Cannabis Stock (TSX: ACB) (NYSE: ACB) - Investor Dashboard

 14-Acre Fully Automated Greenhouse

 Aurora Sky is an 800,000 square foot production hybrid greenhouse facility, with a footprint larger than 16 football fields.
 It is the largest, most advanced and most automated cannabis production facility in the world.
 Situated on 30 acres of leased land in Leduc County, Alberta, Aurora Sky is capable of producing in excess of 100,000 kilograms of high-quality, low-cost cannabis per year.
 The location of the new facility provides unrivaled access to transportation, industrial infrastructure, power, water, gas, and courier services.
 Aurora Sky has its cultivation and sales licenses.
+The facility has target production costs of under one dollar per gram.

 Aurora VIE – Pointe-Claire, Quebec